steelcake/filterz/README.md

 Solution matrix layout can be improved as described in `Some things that can be improved` section.
 Also a nicer api for dynamic `bits-per-key` would be nice so user can lower bits-per-key while the program is running to control memory usage.

+The implementation corresponds to the standard ribbon filter with smash in the paper.

 ## Benchmarks

 1. Download Benchmark Data - instructions [here](bench-data/README.md)